Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 If a diamond seller is trying to convince you to purchase a diamond with any other lab grading entity, politely decline their invitation.
 The actual quality of those diamonds are much less than what they’re portraying to be “true.”

-To select exquisite 2 Carat Diamond engagement rings at an exceptional value, follow our expert recommendations:
+To select exquisite 2 Carat Diamond rings at an exceptional value, follow our expert recommendations:

 We get asked a lot of questions about 2 carat diamond engagement rings.
 Here our experts answer top questions from our readers.

-The average price of a well-cut 2 Carat Round Brilliant Diamond ring is $20,820.
+The average price of a well-cut 2 Carat Round Brilliant Diamond ring is around $20,000.
 Various factors impact the price of diamond engagement rings, including Diamond Shape, type of setting, and Clarity grade.
-For example, you can find a beautiful 2.20 Carat Round Cut in a Channel Setting for $20,840 or a gorgeous 2.20 Carat Pear Cut in a Halo Setting for $24,560.
+For example, here’s a beautiful 2.20 Carat Round Cut in a Channel Setting from James Allen that costs $20,840 and a gorgeous 2.20 Carat Pear Cut in a Halo Setting from James Allen for $24,560.

 The average carat weight for a diamond engagement ring is about 0.9 carat, meaning a 2 Carat Diamond is definitely considered big.
 With 2 carat engagement rings, the diamond is noticeable and eye-catching.
-If you select a stunning stone that’s well-cut, like this Round Brilliant in platinum, your ring will definitely attract attention.
+If you select a stunning stone that’s well-cut, like this Round Brilliant in platinum from Blue Nile, your ring will definitely attract attention.